gohugoio/hugo/content/overview/installing.md

 Upgrading Hugo is as easy as downloading and replacing the executable you’ve placed in your `PATH`.

+On macOS, if you have [Homebrew](http://brew.sh/), upgrading is even
+easier: just run `brew upgrade hugo`.

 ## Installing Hugo on Linux from native packages

 ### Arch Linux